astrodestroyergithub/DSA-COURSE/README.md

 * void POP(struct Stack * X)
 * void PEEK(struct Stack * X)
 * void DISPLAY(struct Stack * X)

-</br>The structure of the stack will be as follows:
-typedef struct Stack
+The structure of the stack will be as follows: typedef struct Stack
 {
     int * A;